sccn/sccn.github.io/tutorials/ConceptsGuide/Data_Structures.md

 recorded at the same time), the latencies of the neighboring pair of urevents cannot be compared directly.
-Such so-called 'hard' boundary events marking the joint between concatenated datasets have the usual type 'boundary' but a special 'duration' value, *NaN* (Matlab numeric value 'not-a-number').
+Such so-called 'hard' boundary events marking the joint between concatenated datasets have the usual type 'boundary' but a special 'duration' value, *NaN* (MATLAB numeric value 'not-a-number').
 They are the only 'boundary' events present in *EEG.urevent* and are the only type 'boundary' events in *EEG.event* with a 'duration' of 'NaN' and an *EEG.event.urevent* pointer to an